 Travel in 2020

 A recent study revealed that young adults are more interested in spending money on experiences rather than material goods.
 In the study, 43 percent of respondents reported compromising on their daily expenses to save money for travel.
 One of the positive effects of globalization is young people have greater exposure to different cultures in different parts of the world and want to learn more about them.
+Check out the trends and behaviors that could be the scenario on Travel in 2020.

 However, travel isn’t just for the young.
 Retirees have long enjoyed the pleasure of seeing the world once they stop working and have more time.
 If we can help you create a retirement income strategy and develop more confidence about saving and budgeting for retirement travel, please give us a call.